AbrarHasin/flask/README.md

 # Clone inside a folder named django:
 Why it is needed.
-Because Docker-compose creates service names like: "parent.folder.name"_"service.name" So django service will be named "django_django" and will use "http://django_django:8000" in other container code
+Because Docker-compose creates service names like: "parent.folder.name"_"service.name" So django service will be named "django" and will use "http://django:8000" in other container code

 # flask_microservice